MicrosoftDocs/ATADocs/ATPDocs/deploy/configure-windows-event-collection.md

 1. Select **OK**.

-## Configure auditing for Active Directory Certificate Services
+## Configure auditing on Active Directory Certificate Services

 If you're working with a dedicated server that has Active Directory Certificate Services (AD CS) configured, configure auditing as follows to view dedicated alerts and Secure Score reports: